 The Act applies even in areas where bins are not provided so you must always take your waste home with you for disposal if you cannot find a bin.

-Yes - whoever is walking the dog is held responsible.
+Yes - whoever is in control of the dog is held responsible.

 highways (including private roads)

 playing fields / public parks